archiejs/archiejs-docs/modules.md

 ```
 Next, we can create a module with two `js` files.

+### Complex modules

-### A module with two javascript files
+#### A module with two javascript files

-We may want to spread services across multiple js files.
-Now, each js file can export a
-`setup` function.
-Note, how `package.json` changes.
+A module can also have many javascript file, each file exports a service in its `setup` function.
+Notice, how `package.json` changes (ie provides becomes a hashmap of `serviceName : fileName.js` pairs).

 modules/theTime/package.json
 ```